 (shared with other peers)

 Domain Name Server, used to resolve hostnames to IPs for VPN clients, instead of allowing DNS requests to leak outside the VPN and reveal traffic.
-Leaks are testable with http://dnsleak.com.
+Leaks are testable with dnsleak.com.

-Public relays are just normal VPN peers that are able to act as an intermediate relay server between any VPN clients behind NATs, they can forward any VPN subnet traffic they receive to the correct peer at the system level (WireGuard doesnât care how this happens, itâs handled by the kernel net.ipv4.ip_forward = 1
+Public relays are just normal VPN peers that are able to act as an intermediate relay server between any VPN clients behind NATs, they can forward any VPN subnet traffic they receive to the correct peer at the system level (WireGuard doesnât care how this happens, itâs handled by kernel IP forwarding plus whatever firewall/NAT rules your host needs).

 If all peers are publicly accessible, you donât have to worry about special treatment to make one of them a relay server, itâs only needed if you have any peers connecting from behind a NAT.